A Nationalist Agricultural Policy

 Regardless, losing a large percentage of the farm workforce may seem like a hobble, until one takes into account several factors.
 Farm laborers are only 1.3% of the total US working population, and these numbers decline more and more with each passing year.

-For White countries which want to do away with immigrant labor and focus on employing natives the path of agricultural technology is the one to follow.
+For Western countries which want to do away with immigrant labor and focus on employing natives the path of agricultural technology is the one to follow.
 This sector is seeing investment and development increasing at a rapid rate.
 Nearly 35% of harvesting platforms are going through some form of automation process.
 Many of these platforms do not replace the worker wholesale, but enable them to do a more efficient job.
 Often requiring less workers to do the task than.
 When a worker can stand on a robot platform which propels itself, and which can provide them with shade, misting or even fans, the worker’s quality of life and wages can increase substantially.

 A nationalist policy agenda would include: